onnx/onnx/docs/IR.md

 The ‘status’ property indicates whether the syntax, semantics, or presence of the operator is in an experimental or stable stage.
 Once an operator is published as STABLE, it’s syntax and semantics MUST NOT change in subsequent versions of the operator set.

 There are two distinct ways to pass information to operators – inputs and attributes.
-The latter are used for values that are literal constants in the graph, while the former represent graph inputs or values computed elsewhere in the graph.
+The latter are used for values that are constants in the graph, while the former represent graph inputs or values computed elsewhere in the graph.
 This distinction may be highly relevant to achieving good performance for some implementations, while completely irrelevant to others.

 ### Graphs